stanonyime/pynojo/docs/source/devnotes.rst

         $ sudo pip install virtualenv

 #.
 Setup a workplace using virtualenv.
-Note that you may need to sepcify **-p
+Note that you may need to specify **-p
     python2** option to tell virtualenv to use Python 2.
 Replace
     <path-to-your-workplace> with something you like: